legacy-knaval/Project-2-voting-app-eks/README.md

 This application, while simple, uses multiple components commonly found in modern distributed architectures, giving you hands-on practice in connecting services, handling containers, and working with basic infrastructure automation.

+In this second project, you’ll take the Voting App (Python vote, Node.js result, .NET worker, Redis, and PostgreSQL) and deploy it to a production-like Amazon EKS (Kubernetes) cluster.
+You’ll also set up a CI/CD pipeline using GitHub Actions to build and deploy your microservices automatically.

 ## Application Overview

 The voting application includes: